Revised February, 2019

 On all points of procedure not covered by these Bylaws, the most recent revision of Robert’s Rules of Order shall govern.

-The Lowell Democratic City Committee shall not endorse any candidate in any contested Democratic Primary election.
+The Lowell Democratic City Committee as a body shall not endorse any candidate in any contested Democratic Primary election.